 The event was the culmination of weeks of training within the schools by Walter and other members of his team.
 Most of the children learning completely from scratch the social skills of Scottish Country Dancing.
 It was wonderful to see so many happy faces on the day as the youngsters enjoyed taking part in the event!!
 The children bounced out of the hall at the end of the day with the music still ringing in their ears.

 Glasgow Primary Schools 'Day of Dance'

-The Primary Schools 'Day of Dance' is a one day event for Scottish Country Dancing held each year in mid-March.
+The Primary Schools 'Day of Dance' is a one day event for Scottish Country Dancing held each year in mid-March, the next event is 13 March 2019.
 This is organised jointly by staff from the Glasgow Education PE Department together with a team from RSCDS Glasgow Branch.

 Some Primary schools in Glasgow have a Scottish Country Dancing activity as part of the Expressive Arts curriculum.
 This Day of Dance gives the children an opportunity to display their skills.
 Schools which decide to take part are given a resource pack which includes a DVD of the dances see video on our Facebook page.
 The children usually learn about 6 dances.
 RSCDS teachers may be able to visit and help teachers with the dances, if requested.
 There are a number of ways schools may take part in this event – please get in touch if you are interested.

 On Wednesday 28th March 2018 the Bellahouston Sports Hall was once again filled with almost 500 excited youngsters from over 20 Glasgow Primary Schools.
 There was a buzz of energy and enthusiasm for the dancing, especially the Flying Scotsman Jig and the Dashing White Sergeant.
 We had Walter Provan as our experienced MC and excellent music from John Carmichael and his band.

 Thank you to all Branch members and Glasgow Education staff who helped make this event happen.